The web template market is exceptionally competitive.

 Documentation – The documentation is mixed.
 The initial setup documentation is a little basic and uses the wrong nomenclature for some of the files.
 It isn’t difficult to translate but isn’t ideal.

 Dated template design – This might be a personal thing but templates with sliders, animations, counters and other messy elements really aren’t my thing.
 They don’t work on mobile, they confuse the eye and are usually unnecessary.
 You can remove them but they really shouldn’t be there in the first place.

 For that, you get the theme, child themes, demos, plugins, Elementor and everything you need to get a website up and running.
 I think this pricing is very fair considering what you get for your money.

 Monstroid 2 discount / Coupon code

-TemplateMonster will occasionally offer discounts for their themes as part of a sale or special offer.
-If they include Monstroid 2 in those offers, I’ll list any discounts here.
+TemplateMonster will occasionally offer discounts for its themes as part of a sale or special offer.
+If they include Monstroid 2 in those offers, we’ll list any discounts here.

 You don’t have to just take my word for how good Monstroid 2 is.
 These people have also tried it and loved it.